Sam29W/YOLO-Models/README.md

 # Update (Nov 27)
 - Image Info Display (Mode 6): Shows image dimensions, file size, resolution, and object size analysis

+- #Update (Nov 29)
+- the UI is better now and can detect multiple objects in the image